cbellone/cbellone.github.io/content/blogs/2022-12-05-cold-start-java.md

 ## Introduction

 Java is one of the most popular platforms available today.
-Despite its age (Java is now 27 years old and counting) it continues to offer one of the most performant runtime platforms available on the market.
+Despite its age (27 years old) it continues to offer one of the most performant runtime platforms available on the market.
-Its grammar can be perceived as _verbose_, its _strongly typed_ nature _difficult_ for newbies, but for a small effort you can leverage the JVM (Java Virtual Machine), a platform that:
+Its grammar can be perceived as _verbose_, its _strongly typed_ nature _difficult_ for newbies, but if you get past that you can leverage the JVM (Java Virtual Machine), a platform that:

-- Constantly improves its efficiency and performance at runtime, thanks to continuous profiling and its multi-stage JIT (Just in Time) compiler
+- Constantly improves its efficiency and performance at runtime, thanks to continuous profiling and its multi-stage <abbr title="Just in Time">JIT</abbr> compiler
 - Is available on virtually all possible (server) hardware/architectures out there
 - Has a strict “backwards compatibility contract”: the latest version of the JVM can still run bytecode compiled 27 years ago, at least in theory
 - Has a vibrant community: you can always find an User Group (JUG) close to your location and leverage a huge ecosystem of OSS libraries/frameworks/applications

 These factors have made Java one of the most used platforms in corporate environments, running applications in almost every sector.
 So, if you work for a big company, there’s a high chance that you are writing Java code or that you’re running your code on a JVM.

+## The Challenge with Serverless Functions

-However, the very thing that makes the Java runtime so performant over time for server applications, the <abbr title="Just in Time">JIT</abbr> compiler, is the reason why a Java program might be slow to start.
+However, the very thing that makes the Java runtime so performant over time for server applications, the <abbr title="Just in Time">JIT</abbr> compiler, is the reason why a Java program might be too slow to start in a Serverless environment.
-The JVM needs to complete a warm-up phase where the bytecode is inspected, translated to hardware-optimized instructions, and finally run.
+The JVM needs to complete a warm-up phase where the bytecode is inspected multiple times, optimized, translated to hardware-specific instructions, and finally run.

 This process might take _seconds_ to complete, a very long time in the context of Microservices or Serverless functions.

 ## <abbr title="Ahead of Time">AOT</abbr> to the rescue?